tariktesfa/Offensive-Speech-Detection-using-Machine-Learning-Algorithms/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc

-## 📝 License

-This project is [MIT](./MIT.md) licensed.
+- Everyone who contribute to this project